 The Commission's Risk management policy sets out its approach to risk management, the roles and responsibilities of the Commission and its executive and its risk management processes.
 The Commission and its executive seek guidance where appropriate from the FCO on risk management issues.
-In particular the Commission and its executive conduct risk assessments of some of its activities, eg the annual visit by Scholars to Northern Ireland, Scotland and Wales.
+The Commission and its executive conduct risk assessments of some of its activities, eg the annual visit by Scholars to Northern Ireland, Scotland or Wales.